arcan1s/ellipse-emulator/README.md

 Ellipse emulator
 ================

-Small Qt application with generates image with ellipse and random dots about it.
+Small Qt application which generates image with ellipse and random dots about it.

 Image generation
 ================